 Drowning in the Rat Race

 Wanting to make a living off of your art?
 Sure, aren’t we all?
 Not that we do it for the money, but everyone has bills that must be paid.
-Most of us would love to paint all day, or take photos, or travel around and do workshops, but to do any of that fun artistic stuff you have to work a job that is probably not artistically related to your passion, and usually makes you cringe when you show up.
+Most of us would love to paint all day, or take photos, or travel around and do workshops, but to do any of that fun artistic stuff we have to work a job that is probably not artistically related to our passion, and usually makes us cringe when you show up.